AE-nv/pimp-my-code/1-mars-rover/README.md

   - Reveal intention
   - Have no duplication
   - Be as as small as possible.
-- This means ofcourse that your solution should be covered by tests.
+- This means of course that your solution should be covered by tests.

 ## Starting Requirements
 - The grid on which the rover moves is 5x5 in size.